aaronhurt/rlm_couchbase/README.md

       "lastUpdated": "Apr 23 2013 18:05:52 CDT"
     }

-This module was built and tested against freeradius-server master branch as of 04/26/2013.

 To Use
 ------

-Pull freeradius release_3_0_0_beta0 and checkout this module under src/modules.
+Pull freeradius-server master and clone this module under src/modules.
 Then enable and compile as usual.
 You will need libcouchbase >= 2.0 installed with a valid libio module.
 You will also need the json-c library installed and available.

 Configuration